-KEMAL MALIK Non-Executive Director DATE OF APPOINTMENT 15 June 2020 experience in global pharmaceutical research and development.
+KEMAL MALIK Non-Executive Director DATE OF APPOINTMENT 15 June 2020

+Kemal Malik joined the Board in June 2020.
+He has 30 years of experience in global pharmaceutical research and development.
 He has been responsible for bringing many innovative medicines through R&D to successful commercialisation.
-From 2014 to 2019 he was a member of the Board of Management of Baver AG, responsible for innovation across the Bayer group.
+From 2014 to 2019 he was a member of the Board of Management of Bayer AG, responsible for innovation across the Bayer group.
 He was also responsible for Bayer LEAPS, the organisational unit responsible for strategic venturing in areas of disruptive breakthrough innovation.
-Prior to his appointment to the Baver Board he was Head of Global Development and Chief Medical Officer at Bayer Healthcare for 10 years and was previously a Non-Executive Director at Acceleron Pharma, a Bostonbased biopharmaceutical company.
-Kemal began his career in the pharmaceutical industry at Bristol Mvers Squibb with responsibilities in medical affairs, clinical development and new product commercialisation.
+Prior to his appointment to the Bayer Board he was Head of Global Development and Chief Medical Officer at Bayer Healthcare for 10 years and was previously a Non-Executive Director at Acceleron Pharma, a Bostonbased biopharmaceutical company.
+Kemal began his career in the pharmaceutical industry at Bristol Myers Squibb with responsibilities in medical affairs, clinical development and new product commercialisation.
 Kemal qualified in medicine at Charing Cross and Westminster Medical School (Imperial College) and is a Member of the Royal College of Physicians.